 We understand that meeting new people can push some of us outside of our comfort zone.
 Trust me, I am literally that person!

-So, with all that in mind, let me talk to you about Immersion; our next in-person retreat that takes place at the end of September.
+So, with all that in mind, let me talk to you about Immersion; our next in-person retreat that takes place next April.

 It’s been designed to give you the opportunity to spend the whole weekend with a group of fellow creative entrepreneurs.
 It’s your chance to get away from it all, and realign your soul, heart and mind with your business.
 Surround yourself with nature, good vibes, spectacular food and equally wonderful humans in a cooperative, nurturing environment.

 The retreat will be hosted at a hidden gem in South Devon (UK), where you can relax, stargaze, enjoy a Japanese sauna or even go for a wild swim.
-We’ll be able to connect through sunrise yoga sessions and spend time working on our business, enjoying journaling in the woods, creative business workshops and mindset coaching.
+We’ll be able to connect through sunrise yoga sessions and spend time working on our businesses, with creative workshops and mindset coaching.

 To stay up to date on all the latest blogs and Ebb, Flow & Grow updates, be sure to subscribe to my newsletter below and follow me on Instagram at @ebbflowandgrow.
 You can check out my other blog posts by clicking here.
 Until then!